Before you apply: Researching schools

 If you live in Birmingham your application must still be made to Birmingham City Council.

-You must read the admission arrangements for the secondary schools you’re interested in to see how likely it is that your child will be offered a place there.
+You must read the admission arrangements for the secondary schools you are interested in to see how likely it is that your child will be offered a place there.

 - How close you live to a school is very important.
 Schools have cut-off distances which change each year based on demand.

 - If your child has special educational needs or a disability (SEND) consider whether your chosen schools are suitable for their specific educational needs.
-Talk to school staff at the open days or evenings.
-You may also find this Secondary Transfer booklet useful.
+Talk to school staff at the open days or evenings where they are taking place or contact them via other methods such as by phone or email.

 Applying for grammar schools